 Kashimayari (Nagano/Toyama)

-Kashimayaridake (鹿島槍ヶ岳) is a strenuous dayhike or overnight hike in the Northern Alps.
+Kashimayaridake is a strenuous dayhike or overnight hike in the Northern Alps.
 The peak has beautiful views of the Tateyama mountain range and also the Hakuba peaks.
-This hike has lots of elevation gain and I would recommend doing it as an overnight hike.
+This hike has lots of elevation gain and it’s recommend to do it as an overnight hike.

 Access